As amended on December 19, 2022

 Section 4.
 Annual Meeting

 The annual meeting of the Society for the election of Directors and the transaction of any other business shall be held on a designated day in May of each year at the discretion of the Board of Directors.
+Such meeting shall be held in-person unless circumstances prevent such in-person meeting and an electronic/virtual meeting may be held.

 Section 5.
 Holidays